DinorNagar/Molecular-MRI-Generator/README.md

 ### 2. Running the training on the new dataset
 After arranging the data, run the following code according to the desired case:

-**Note**: make sure to change the hyperparamters according to your training case.
 ### Dynamic Network
 For the dynamic network, run the following script:
 ```bash